Jiebiao Wang, PhD

 • epigeomics data

-I’m interested in collaboration in many areas, such as Alzheimer’s disease, psychiatry, asthma, and breast cancer.
-We analyze data from whole genome/exome sequencing, bulk/single-cell RNA sequencing, DNA methylation, proteomics, etc.
+I’m interested in collaborating across many areas, including Alzheimer’s disease, psychiatry, asthma, and breast cancer.
+We analyze data from whole-genome sequencing, bulk/single-cell RNA sequencing, DNA methylation, proteomics, and more.

 Our lab is currently funded by R01AG080590 (Statistical methods for population-level cell-type-specific analyses of tissue omics data for Alzheimer’s disease) and R21AG087057 (Heterogeneous genetics effects and mediation in Alzheimer’s disease).